 Did you know that you can use heat transfer vinyl on mugs?!
 I’ve done mugs with adhesive vinyl, DIY Sharpie mugs, and painted mugs before, but this was my first time trying HTV on a mug.
 And it turned out great!
 It is actually pretty easy to put HTV on a mug—this step-by-step tutorial will show you how.

-I really love my morning cup of tea!
-A lot of people need coffee to wake them up in the morning, but for me, a cup of tea with milk and sugar is what makes me feel like an actual human being. 🙂 So I decided to make a cute mug for my morning tea.
-I used a quote by Douglas Adams from “Hitchhiker’s Guide To The Galaxy” and some glittery heat transfer vinyl, and I just love how it turned out!
+I really love my morning tea ritual—coffee works for some people, but for me, it’s tea that makes me feel like an actual human being in the mornings.
+So I decided to make a fun mug for my morning tea.
+I used a quote by Douglas Adams from “Hitchhiker’s Guide To The Galaxy” and some glittery heat transfer vinyl from Expressions Vinyl, and I just love how it turned out!

-- Silhouette Cameo (or scissors or an X-Acto knife if you have super steady hands)
+- Silhouette Cameo or Cricut (or scissors or an X-Acto knife if you have super steady hands)

 - an iron

 - a clean dish towel

 - ceramic coffee mug (I love using these mugs for projects)